JingchaoZhang/Running-GPU-Enabled-HPC-Applications-on-Azure-Machine-Learning/README.md

 ```

 # Conclusion
+- We achieved optimal NCCL AllReduce IB performance reaching up to 188 GB/s on two `Standard_ND96asr_v4` nodes, which is pivotal for running tightly-coupled cross-node GPU applications on AML.
 - AML's capability extends beyond machine learning applications.
-It proves to be a powerful platform for GPU enabled HPC tasks, as evidenced by the successful deployment and execution of complex applications like NCCL AllReduce Benchmark and LAMMPS.
+It proves to be a powerful platform for GPU enabled HPC tasks, as evidenced by NCCL AllReduce Benchmark and LAMMPS.
 - The creation of custom AML environments, tailored to specific HPC applications, showcases the flexibility of Azure ML in providing optimized runtime contexts.
-This is crucial for ensuring consistent performance across various computational tasks.
 - The NCCL AllReduce Bandwidth Test and the distributed LAMMPS simulation illustrate AML's scalability and robust performance in distributed computing environments.
 The ability to efficiently parallel-process across multiple GPU nodes is a testament to AML's suitability for large-scale HPC applications.

 # References